22santka/fguipg/README.md

 # To-do list (As of 4/19/24):
 Tier 1
 - [x] Fix crashes for fresh installs
-- [ ] Organize files in the project, since the explorer is a bit cluttered currently
+- [ ] Improve the default compression done on video files
 - [ ] Check and download program requirements automatically on startup
 - [ ] Allow support for more video file types
+- [ ] Update GUI when a file is being compressed, to avoid confusion when things may freeze

 Tier 2
 - [ ] Compile program as an .exe file